Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

     </div>
     ```
     **Note**: We are using the index to assign a name to each of our array controls.
 Because we are passing a variable, not a string, to the *formControlName*, we must enclose it with the brackets.

+5. **Important**: A **FormArray** is not an array!
+Do not assume that an Array method will work on it.
+Check out the Ng4 API to see what is available.
+For example, there is a *push()* method, which allows us to add a control to the end of the FormArray.
+However, if we wish to remove a control from the FormArray, there is no *splice()* method; we must use **removeAt()**, passing in the index number as a parameter.

 #### Custom Validation